 - When using this setting, check the boxes that the Administrator should NOT have access to on the Employee Settings tab.
 The Administrator will not have access to any employee that is in any one of the checked categories listed on Employee Settings.

-- Description: Administrators with this setting checked will not have access to see Employee SSN's
+- Administrators with this setting checked will not have access to see Employee SSN's

-- Field Name: This is a security administrator - able to configure and reset Multi-factor authentication
+- This is a security administrator - able to configure and reset Multi-factor authentication

-- Company multi-factor authentication settings are found under Menu > Setup > Setup Properties > General > Security.
+- Company multi-factor authentication settings are found under Setup > Setup Properties > General > Security in the menu.
 At least 2 Security Administrators must exist for each company if multi-factor authentication is enabled.
 For more information, you can refer to the following article.

-- Section: Homepage Permissions give the administrator additional tab access on their Admin Homepage.
+- Homepage Permissions - Gives the administrator additional tab access on their Admin Homepage.

-Employee settings tells the system which employees, classified by type, department, cost center, etc. the administrator should be able to view.
+Employee Settings determines which employees, classified by type, department, cost center, etc. the administrator should be able to view.
 The permissions work on hierarchy.
 If an administrator has access to one employee type and no departments or cost centers, that administrator will have access to all employees under that type.
-If an employee is under the administrator's access in type or department, that administrator may look the individual up and see demographics, work history benefits or any other instance allowed on page settings.
+If an employee is under the administrator's access in type or department, that administrator may look the individual up and see demographics, work history benefits, or any other instance allowed on page settings.

 Keep in mind, if the setting on the General Settings tab above called, 'Limit this Administrator's access to employees by excluding any employees who do not meet ALL of the Administrator's Employee Permissions', it reverses how this section works.

-Page settings drive the menu options the Admin will see in their main Menu.
+Page Settings determines the menu options the Admin will see in their main Menu.
 Within each section, specific permissions can be selected to configure permissions even further.

 IP Address Settings

-Administrator IP Address settings will only allow the administrator to access their admin portal when signing on from an IP Address listed or added on this screen.
+IP Address Settings will only allow the administrator to access their admin portal when signing on from an IP Address listed or added on this screen.
 The Administrator would still be able to access their employee portal if IP Addresses had not been restricted on the employee portal.

 Copy Permissions Utility